dstroud/dreamsequence_dev/README.md

 - Arranger length is extended from 16 segments to 64 segments and can be navigated using the four pagination keys at the bottom of the Grid view.

-- Event probability setting in event editor determines how likely it is for the event to fire.
+- Event probability setting in Events Editor determines how likely it is for the event to fire.

 - New Event operation types:
   - ‘Random’ operation picks a random value (within range) for the selected event.